NickWatt1992/modified_converter/README.md

 Part 2 (Modified converter)
 (version 1.1)

+The following conversion will be added:

+2. Convert Metres to Feet

+Part 2 (Cont.)
+(Modified converter)
+(version 1.2)

 The following conversions will be added:

-2. Convert Metres to Feet

 3. Convert Celsius to Fahrenheit